KevinFlanagan7/Masters-Quiz/README.md

 ### Bugs

-- I originall had the question and answers array in the js file, I could get the question to display but not the answers options.
-When I checked the console there was an error at the foreach answers loop that it was undefined.
-When I checked the array I found that i had spelled answers incorrectly.
+- I originall had the question and answers array in the js file, I could get the question to display but not the answer options.
+When I checked the console log there was an error at the foreach answers loop that it was undefined.
+When I checked the array I found that I had spelled answers incorrectly.
 Once corected answer options displayed.
-- When I changed to fetching the questions from a JSON file in the data folder I got an error and the questions and answer options wouls not diplay.
-When i checked the console I found an error that the loaded questions could not be assigned to a constant variable.
-When I chaged the questions array from a const to a let variable the error was resolved and the questions and options displayed.
+- When I changed to fetching the questions from a JSON file in the data folder I got an error causing the questions and answer options not to display.
+When I checked the console log I found an error that the loaded questions could not be assigned to a constant variable.
+When I chaged the questions array from a const to a let variable the error was resolved and the questions and answer options displayed.
 - When one of my kids was playing with the quiz they said they got 200% but only got a couple of questions right!
 They were clicking on the correct answer after they had clicked on the incorrect answer first but the score couter would still increase.
 Disabling the options buttons once an option was selected resolved this bug and the correct score is now calculated.

-    <details><summary>Screenshots</summary>
+    <details><summary>Bugs Screenshots</summary>

     *Spelling bug*